aws-samples/serverless-games-on-aws/Serverless Data Analytics Lab/README.md

 <p align="center"><img src="http://d2a4jpfnohww2y.cloudfront.net/serverless-analytics/schema.png" /></p>

 * If you are unable to discover the schema, it is probably because you are not sending data with the Kinesis Data Generator.
+If you are sending data with the Kinesis Data Generator, you might need to log out and log back in because the session might have timed out.

 8. Click **Save and continue**